mko-x/docker-clamav/README.md

 # Releases
 Find the latest releases at the official [docker hub](https://hub.docker.com/r/mkodockx/docker-clamav) registry.
 There are different releases for the different platforms.

+With special thanks to [@WhiteBahamut](https://github.com/WhiteBahamut) you will find versioned builds to pin to for production use at docker hub.

 # Usage
 The container run as user `clamav` with `uid=101` and `gid=102`.